 In the fitness industry, self-development is one of the best personal trainer resume skills you can have.
 As one of the fastest-changing sectors out there, employers will want to see how you are keeping up with the latest trends and changes in the industry.

 The best way to practice self-development as a personal trainer is to add more skills and qualifications to your CV.
-OriGym knows how important this is, so we offer a huge range of specialist fitness courses such as our sports nutrition qualification and this Level 5 obesity and weight management course.
+For example, completing an advanced sports nutrition course or an obesity and weight management qualification can help you stand out and gain new skills.

 6. Being Friendly And Approachable